mamoore1440/Econ-Blog-old/src/content/general/Ideas-Notes.md

 <s>I think there are three (now four (now five)) overall "Sections"</s> It's all the economy. <s>about what is necessary to tell the 1900-2022 story.</s>

-- What a capitalist economy is (Characters)
+- What the American economy is (Characters)
-  - Wealth vs. Reality                        <!--Possible articles: -->
+  - Wealth vs. Reality: A Story of Value                    <!--Possible articles: -->
-    - Value
     - The "Cliff"
       - The difference between the reality of the future and your perceptions of the future
         - Growth based mindsets and companies failing
       - The difference between the your perception of the present and its reality
         - Everyone failing
     - QE
       - How it inflates asset prices
       - How it pulls demand forward
       - Credit Crises

-  - Business Cycle                            <!--Possible articles: -->
+  - The Business Cycle: A Story of Life and Death           <!--Possible articles: -->
     - Death and rebirth of an economy.
       - Why it is necessary (Forest Fire)
       - Yield curve inversions as a predictor of death